-Beakheads is a blog about medieval sculpture.
-Beakheads are medieval carvings: heads with beaks or snouts, of human, animal or indeterminate form, found around twelfth-century doorways or windows.
-A repeated motif, but each one individual, never fully replicated.
+Beakheads started out as a blog about medieval sculpture, named after one of my favourite carvings – the beakhead.
+These are heads with beaks or snouts, of human, animal or indeterminate form, usually found carved in stone around twelfth-century doorways or windows.
+Old churches, castles and cathedrals are where you’ll find them.
+They are a repeated motif, like a lot of architectural sculpture, but look closely and you’ll notice that, often, each one is individual, never fully replicated.

 Top: Beakheads at Shebbear, Devon, c.1180s (Photo: Alex Woodcock).